· · · · · · ·

 Unless he was outside without a baby hat haha.
 Polish grandparents have an obsession with babies having to have a hat on, so when we were rolling outside without it people would loudly ask “where is his hat?”.

-While I had friendly people helping me get on and off public transportation, no one really stared inside my stroller to see what the baby looks like.
+While I had friendly people helping me get on and off public transportation, no one really stared inside my stroller to see what the baby looked like.

 Surprisingly, I found Poland a great place for baby travel.
 There are plenty of new playgrounds everywhere, and many malls even have feeding and changing rooms with microwaves, milk heaters and calming music.